FormidableLabs/rapscallion/README.md

 - With no concurrent renders, Rapscallion is roughly the same speed as React's `renderToString`.
 - With 10 **concurrent renders**, Rapscallion is roughly **twice the speed** of `renderToString`.
 - It provides a streaming interface so that you can **start sending content to the client immediately**.
-- It provides a stream templating feature, so that you can **wrap your component's HTML in boilerplate** without giving up benefits of streaming.
+- It provides a templating feature, so that you can **wrap your component's HTML in boilerplate** without giving up benefits of streaming.
 - It provides a **component caching** API to further speed-up your rendering.